TyberiusPrime/pypipegraph2/docs/content/docs/reference/jobs/DataLoadingJob/_index.md

 Prefer an [AttributeLoadingJob](../attributeloadingjob) if possible, since that can unload the data as well.

-The _load_function_ should return an object - it's pickled representation is used to calculate the [tracking hash](../concepts/tracking-hash) of the job.
+The _load_function_ should return an object - it's [DeepHashed](https://zepworks.com/deepdiff/current/deephash.html) representation is used to calculate the [tracking hash](../concepts/tracking-hash) of the job.

+Alternatively, you may return [UseInputHashesForOutput()](../UseInputHashesForOutput/), which signals the job to use a hash of it's input hashes as the [tracking hash](../../../concepts/tracking_hashes/), making it essentially 'transparent'.
+This is useful for objects that are currently not supported by DeepDiff.

+Returning None is no longer supported.

+You must return a value, or [UseInputHashesForOutput](../UseInputHashesForOutput/).

-If you don't return a value (= return None), this job can never invalidate it's downstreams.
+Use a constant value if you really don't want this job to not invalidate downstreams ever.

 If you already have a hash handy (or your data is not pickleable), you can return a ppg2.ValuePlusHash(value, hash_hexdigest) object to circumvent the pickling requirement.